 Who Is The Hobosexual?

-What is a hobosexual?
-Hobosexual (noun) is a portmanteau of the words hobo and sexual.
-This American slang term originally referred to a person who engages in casual sexual encounters with multiple partners within a short period.
-It has since been used to describe a bum or vagrant who forms a romantic relationship under false pretenses to avoid homelessness.
-Synonyms for hobosexual include "romantic hobos" and "love train riders."
+A hobosexual is a person who pursues romantic relationships mainly for financial support or housing rather than genuine affection.1 The term is a portmanteau of the words hobo and sexual.
+This American slang term originally referred to someone who engaged in casual sexual partners with multiple partners in a short time.2 These days it’s used to describe a vagrant or bum who forms a romantic relationship under false pretenses to avoid homelessness.
+Some synonyms for homosexual include “romantic hobos,” “love train riders,” and “freeloaders.”
+3

-Hobosexuals are desperate men, facing homelessness, are willing to exploit single women for shelter.
+Hobosexuals are often desperate individuals, facing homelessness, who are willing to exploit single people for shelter.
 They don’t swipe right for love; they swipe right for survival.
 A hobosexual is opportunistic and tactical.
 They rush the progress of the relationship and dazzle their victims with their bedroom prowess.
 (See “Dirty John”).

 Who Do Hobosexuals Prey On?

-Are you a successful career woman?
+Do you have a successful career?
 Do you have a credit score north of 700?
 Do you have a stable, well appointed home with a range of amenities?
-Then you’re exactly the kind of woman hobosexuals like to prey on.
+Then you’re exactly the kind of person hobosexuals latch on to.

 These love train riders will sweep you off your feet, swear that you’re their soulmate, and move into your home before you realize what hit you.
 Before you know it, they’re in your kitchen rummaging through your fridge, offering to use your car to drive you to work, or asking to “borrow” your credit card.